Facebook Ad Targeting Tips to Use in 2020

-Facebook Ad targeting has come a long way since its infancy in 2007.
+Facebook ad targeting has come a long way since its infancy in 2007.
 Whether you’re trying to reach existing customers or follow users after they leave your site, Facebook has built the tech to make it happen.

-Facebook Ad Targeting Tips to Consider
+Facebook Ad Targeting Tips

-- Facebook Retargeting
+- Facebook retargeting

-- Custom Audiences & Lookalike Campaigns
+- Custom audiences & lookalike campaigns

-- Demographics & Locations
+- Demographics & locations

-- Life Event Targeting
+- Life event targeting

-- Integrations with 3rd Parties
+- Integrations with third parties

-- Platform Targeting
+- Platform targeting

-- Negative Audiences
+- Negative audiences

 To setup a campaign, you’ll need to place the Facebook pixel on your web properties and begin “cookie-ing” your visitors and customers.
 From there, you can determine who you want to retarget based on specific parameters including website behavior and page views.
 For example, you can target users who added a product to their cart but haven’t purchased yet.

 Custom Audiences & Lookalike Campaigns

 With Facebook’s Custom Audiences, you can easily upload email addresses of your existing customers, leads and contacts you want to target.
 From there, Facebook will cross-reference your data with theirs to find your customers on Facebook.
 You can then choose to target your Facebook ads to the list you uploaded, or create a lookalike audience of Facebook users with similar interests.

 Specific Demographics and Locations

 Life Event Targeting

 With options like “recently moved,” “away from family,” and “new job,” Facebook allows advertisers to get hyper relevant to what is going on in their audience’s lives.
 The value here is that targeting users during specific life events can help you relate with your audience on an emotional level.
 When you’re in tune with your audience, your audience will then feel in tune with you, too!

-5. Integrations with Third Parties
+Integrations With Third Parties

 As an added bonus, you can also create lookalike audiences based on smart lists.
-Although HubSpot is not the only tool on the market, we’re loving HubSpot push into more paid media to keep the marketer’s tools in one place.
+Although HubSpot is not the only tool on the market, we’re loving their push into more paid media to keep the marketer’s tools in one place.

 Each platform has individual strengths and weaknesses, so we advise you to take the time analyze your audience and understand where they will spend their time.
 Also, remember that images and ad copy has to work on the platforms you target.